One4Many-StablePacker: An Efficient Deep Reinforcement Learning Framework for the 3D Bin Packing Problem: Methodology

 \subsection{Problem Statement and Formulation}

-We state 3D-BPP with stability constraints studied in this work as follows.
-The problem seeks a non-overlapping placement of $N$ cuboid items into a bin.
+In this subsection, we formulate 3D-BPP with stability constraints.
+The problem studied aims to find a non-overlapping placement of $N$ cuboid items into a bin.
 Each item $i$ has dimensions $(l_i,w_i,h_i)$, where $l_i$, $w_i$, and $h_i$ represent its length, width, and height, respectively.
-Similarly, the bin has fixed dimensions ($L$, $W$, $H$), where height $H=\sum_{i=1}^{N}\max(l_i,w_i,h_i)$.
+Similarly, the bin has fixed dimensions ($L$, $W$, $H$), where the maximum possible height is $H_N=\sum_{i=1}^{N}\max(l_i,w_i,h_i)$.
 The objective is to maximize space utilization $\eta$:

 $H_N$ is the minimal bin height required to enclose all items.
 The $X$, $Y$, and $Z$ axes correspond to the bin’s length, width, and height, respectively.
 All items must be axis-aligned, with edges parallel to the axes, and may be placed with any face as the base.
 Beyond these geometric constraints, we incorporate stability constraints (Figure \ref{Total_Methods}(b)), comprising two main parts: